serenity-is/docs/framework/data-access/criteria.md

 ## ConstantCriteria

-If you don't want to use parameterized queries, you may put your values as ConstantCriteria objects.
+If you don't want to use parameterized queries for some reason, you may put your values as ConstantCriteria objects.
 They will not be converted to auto parameters.

 ```
 new SqlQuery()